 How do I sync my local folder with Google Drive?

 “Hi there.
 I don’t want to manually back up (copy & paste) all my files to the Google Drive on Windows 10 desktop PC.
 It’s a method I've used in the past and very tedious.
 Is there a way to sync multiple folders to Google Drive.
 Is it possible to access the backed up files from multiple computers, even when out-and-about.
 Thank you!”

 The answer is Yes, you can sync multiple folders to Google Drive via Drive for Desktop.
 It's a worldwide used sync tool release by Google, which allows you to seamlessly sync the content of a local folder to Google Drive and vice versa.
 Drive for desktop combines two applications, Backup and Sync and Drive File Stream.
 In addition, a trust and reliable file sync software is also a good choice, AOMEI Backupper Stanndard, for example.

-On the market, you can find many storage device, such as, external hard drive, USB flash drive, SD card, NAS, cloud drive like Google Drive, Dropbox, etc. Among them, cloud drive like Google Drive is one of the best way to protect data (eg: videos, PDFs, presentations, and photos) from computer failure, such as, system crash, virus infection, fire, etc. Also, it is not easy to be stolen or damaged.
+On the market, you can find many storage devices, such as external hard drive, USB flash drive, SD card, NAS, cloud drive like Google Drive, Dropbox, etc. Among them, cloud drive like Google Drive is one of the best ways to protect data (eg: videos, PDFs, presentations, and photos) from computer failure, such as system crash, virus infection, fire, etc. Also, it is not easy to be stolen or damaged.